By Anthony Caruso III | Publisher

 “We are extremely disappointed by what Kyle said last night during an iRacing event,” Chip Ganassi Racing said.
 “The words that he chose to use are offensive and unacceptable.
 As of this moment, we are suspending Kyle without pay while we work through this situation with all appropriate parties.”

-- Possible effects to fans, safety workers, crew members.
+Member’s past history.
+Possible effects to fans, safety workers, and crew members.
+Any extenuating circumstances.
+Was the explanation(s) plausible given the circumstances?